The military pay raise is shrinking.

 "The Defense Department keeps saying they'll protect readiness by asking families to pay for it, and thinking that families will suck it up and take one for the team," said Joyce Wessel Raezer, executive director of the National Military Family Association.
 "It's a spiral that's going to end up hurting families and hurting the military."

 Today, military and civilian pay is about on par.
-In the 1990s, the pay gap topped 13 percent, said Steve Strobridge, government relations director for the Military Officers Association of America.
+In the 1990s, the pay gap topped 13 percent, said Steve Strobridge, government relations director for the Military Officers Association of America, said the squeeze on troops’ benefits isn’t unprecedented.
 That era saw a host of changes on par with those being debated now.
-Housing was shifted off-base.
-Personnel programs were slashed.
+HIn the 1990s, he noted, advocates watched as the military-civilian pay gap topped 13 percent, housing was shifted off-base.
+Pand personnel programs were slashed.

 "It's part of the long-term cycle, especially when [military members'] sacrifices fall out of the news," he said.
 "But that doesn't make it easy for the folks who have to live through it."

-Military pay raises have fallen below private sector rates for the last three years.
+MFor the last three years, military pay raises have fallen below private sector rates for the last three years.
 If the Senate and the White House get their way, 2017 will follow that pattern.
-The Obama administration proposed a 1.6 percent bump for next year, half a percentage point below the anticipated rise in private sector wages.
-Senate lawmakers have advanced a budget bill that matches that plan, calling the figure disappointingly low but still enough to ensure all troops see their pay go up.
+The Obama administration officials have proposed a 1.6 percent bump pay raise for troops next year, half a percentage point below the anticipated rise aise in private sector wages.
+Senate lawmakers have already advanced an annual budget bill that matches that plan, calling the figure disappointingly low but still enough to ensure all troops will see their pay go up.

-But House lawmakers have advanced two separate plans calling for a 2.1 percent boost in military pay next year — “a full raise,” in their words — that costs $330 million more but better compensates service members, they say.
-House leaders have pushed, unsuccessfully, for bigger pay raises in each of the last three years.
-And big-picture funding concerns in the Senate make it unlikely to happen again this year.
+But House lawmakers have advanced two separate plans calling for a 2.1 percent boost in military pay next year — "a full raise," in their words — that costs $330 million more but in their eyes better compensates service members, they say.
+House leaders have pushed, unsuccessfully, for bigger etter pay raises in each of the last three years.
+And and big-picture funding concerns in by the Senate for their entire fiscal 2017 budget plan make it unlikely success to happen again this year appear unlikely.

-If that’s the case, 2017 will be the seventh consecutive year in which military pay raises fall below 2 percent.
-For Army specialists with three years service, a 1.6 percent pay raise amounts to about $36 more a month in spending money.
-At 2.1 percent, they would receive another $11.
+If that’s the case, 2017 will be the seventh consecutive year in which of military pay raises fall below 2 percent.
+For Army specialists E-4 with three years service, a 1.6 percent pay raise amounts to equals about $36 more a month in spending money.
+At 2.1 percent, they would receive The extra 0.5 percent boost would add another $11 to that.

 That’s not much, but Raezer noted for many junior troops, every dollar counts.
-That money could cover a few lunches or a pharmacy co-pay — small but consequential items, especially if someone can’t afford them.
+That During House debate, lawmakers that money could cover a few lunches or a pharmacy co-pay — small but consequential items, especially that have serious consequences if someone a service member can’t afford them.

-A fourth year of lower pay raises also means the pay gap reopens.
-If the 1.6 percent rate becomes law, as expected, the gap will be a little more than 3 percent, according to MOAA's estimates.
-That means the Army specialist — any service member in the E-4 pay grade — will earn around $800 less in annual salary than her comparable civilian counterparts.
+And a fourth year of lower pay raises also means the pay a re-opening of the civilian/military wage gap reopens.
+If they 1.6 percent rate becomes law, as expected, the gap will be a little more than 3 percent, according to MOAA's estimates.
+That means the Army specialist — any service member in the those E-4 pay grade — s will earn make around $800 less in annual salary than her their comparable civilian counterparts.

 The fate of next year’s military pay raise is still in doubt.
-But troops’ housing stipends are guaranteed to get trimmed.
-Last year, Congress approved a reduction in the annual basic housing allowance increase for the next three years, lowering from 100 to 95 percent the amount of rent this stipend covers.
+But troops’ housing stipends are already guaranteed to get trimmed.
+Last year, Congress approved a reduction in the annual basic housing allowance increase for over the next three years, lowering from 100 to 95 percent the amount of rent costs this stipend covers from 100 percent to 95 percent.

 "That's extremely frustrating," Raezer said.
 "Here's a benefit that works well, that helped the department deal with the lack of adequate housing for families, and now they're dismantling that."